hiddenlayerai/ape-taxonomy/docs/APE/Objectives/Objectives/HLO.09.md

 # HLO.09 - Denial of Service/Resource Exhaustion
 ## Description
-Manipulate the LLM into resource-intensive operations that deplete system resources, exceed computational limits, or cause availability failures.
+Cause the model or surrounding system to consume excessive computational or memory, resulting in degredaded performance, failure, or high costs.
 ### Back to Objectives
 [[APE/Objectives/Objectives.md|Objectives]]